shubhams-git/demo-repo/Readme.md

 This is a demo file, used to check the git/github setup.
 I have edited this via bash.
 Git master test.
+Test didnt bother merging with master on time.
+Now, this will cause conflict.